By Helena Alcoverro, on 18 June 2021

-Digital advertising is constantly evolving and integrating new technologies and formats... and advergaming is a great example of this.
-Although it has been around for years, this type of advertising has become increasingly popular among companies, as more and more brands are jumping on it as a marketing trend.
+Digital advertising is constantly evolving and integrating new technologies and formats and advergaming is a great example of this.
+Although it has been around for years, this type of advertising has become increasingly popular as more and more brands are getting involved in this marketing trend.

-We’ll explain what advergaming is, its advantages and examples.
+Here we’ll explain what advergaming is, its advantages, and give some examples.

-The games developed as part of an advergaming strategy are usually free, distributed online, and are compatible with different devices.
+The games developed as part of an advergaming strategy are usually free, distributed online, and compatible with different types of devices.
 Typically the protagonist of these games is the brand, company, product, institution or service that is being promoted.

 Don’t confuse advergaming with the ads that are inserted inside a video game.
-Ads that you see when playing a game are actually banners or display advertising.
+The ads that you see when playing a game are actually banners or display advertising.
 In advergaming, the presence of the brand is not secondary, but constitutes the core of the game.

-- It offers a non-intrusive way to connect with the public.
-The user himself is the one who addresses the game and interacts with it voluntarily.
+- Advergaming offers a non-intrusive way to connect with the public.
+The users themselves voluntarily interact with the game.

-- It is easy to customize.
-By designing a video game from scratch (or adapting an existing format), the brand can include its style and values to create a unique and representative product.
+- Advergames are easy to customize.
+By designing a video game from scratch (or adapting an existing format), a brand can include its style and values in a unique product that represents it.

-- It goes viral easily.
+- They can goes viral easily.
 The games are very addictive and entertaining, and have a social component (just look at the success of Candy Crush on Facebook!).
 Therefore, there is a good chance that users will share them.

-- It is easily measurable.
-We can record all users' interactions with the game, such as the time they spend playing, the number of times they log in or the screen they leave.
+- They are easily measurable. you can record all users interactions with the game, such as the time they spend playing, the number of times they log in, or the screen they leave.

 3 Examples of Advergaming

-This campaign aimed to get users talking about the Volkswagen Polo on Twitter, especially focused on younger audiences because, according to Volkswagen, the majority of Polo owners fall into that age group.
-To make this promotion work, Volkswagen organized a game through the hashtag #Polowers, a kind of virtual race in which they advance based on tweets.
-Unsurprisingly, the prize for the winner was a car of the brand.
+This campaign aimed to get users talking about the Volkswagen Polo on Twitter.
+It was especially focused on younger audiences because, according to Volkswagen, the majority of Polo owners fall into that age group.
+To make this promotion work, Volkswagen organized a game using the hashtag #Polowers.
+It was a kind of virtual race on Twitter in which people advance based on their tweets.
+Unsurprisingly, the prize for the winner was a Volkswagen Polo.

-2. Magnum.
-This Unilever brand managed to attract no less than 7 million people with a game based on helping the protagonist collect chocolates on popular sites both on and off the Internet: a safari, New York, Italy, Spotify, YouTube, etc. Although the premise was simple. the game was fun and engaging and therefore managed to hook its audience.
+This Unilever brand managed to attract millions of people with a game based on helping the protagonist collect chocolates on popular sites both on and off the Internet such as a safari, New York, Italy, Spotify, YouTube, etc. Although the premise was simple. the game was fun and engaging and therefore managed to hook its audience.
 People could also involve their friends and acquaintances to beat their scores which helped the game gain traction and led to even more engagement.